jcbradbury/jcbradbury.github.io/_pages/about.md

 ## Recent activity:

-- My new book on the economics of publicly funded stadiums will be published by Oxford University Press in July. ([Link](https://global.oup.com/academic/product/this-one-will-be-different-9780197820216?cc=us&lang=en&))
+- My new book [This One Will Be Different: False Promises and Fiscal Realities of Publicly Funded Stadiums](https://global.oup.com/academic/product/this-one-will-be-different-9780197820216?cc=us&lang=en&) on the economics of public sports venues will be published by Oxford University Press in July (follow the header link for more info).

 <p align="center">
 <img src="/images/TOWBD_Cover_scale1000.jpg" alt="Book cover" width="250"></p>

+- My article [The Impact of MLB Team Relocation on Hotel Demand](https://journals.sagepub.com/doi/10.1177/13548166251405295) (with Frank Stephenson) was recently published in *Tourism Economics*.